neeschit/free-rsvp/NEW_EVENT_PRD.md

 **5. Privacy:**

 *   All events created through this page must default to `private` (`isPublic: false`).
 Public event creation is not part of this feature's scope initially.
+This ensures event details are only shared via the unique event link.

 **6. User Experience:**